Sohou08/Hadoop-Spark/file_format/readme.md

 ## __Conclusion__

-In general, The reading or writting fast according to the type of storage is very related to the kind of query tied to the proprety of the file format.
+In general, The reading or writing fast according to the type of storage is very related to the kind of query tied to the property of the file format.
 Usually, column-based storage lets you ignore all the data that doesn’t apply to a particular query, because you can retrieve the information from just the columns you want.
 By contrast, if you were working with a row-oriented storage and you wanted to know, the average population density in cities with more than a million people, your query would access each record in the table (meaning all of its fields) to get the information from the two columns whose data you needed, which would involve a lot of unnecessary disk seeks – and disk reads, which also impact performance.